shaayansaksena/Privacy-Policy/index.md

 Nothing.
 Untangle does not transmit or share your data with any external server, third party, or analytics provider.

 **Permissions and why we request them**
-- `tabs`: Observe active tab changes and attribute time to domains.
-No page content is read or modified.
+- `tabs`: Observe active tab changes, attribute time to domains, and manage session timing; no page content is read or modified.
-- `windows`: Know when Chrome is focused so time only counts during active use.
+- `windows`: Count time only when Chrome is focused (foreground use).
-- `idle`: Respect away state and apply a short reading grace so passive reading counts.
+- `idle`: Respect away/locked state and apply a brief reading grace to avoid over/under‑counting.
-- `alarms`: A lightweight 1-minute pulse that keeps time accurate while reading.
+- `alarms`: A lightweight 1‑minute pulse that wakes the service worker to keep time accurate during long reads.
-- `storage`: Store settings, daily aggregates, and the on-device model (local & session storage).
+- `storage`: Store settings, daily aggregates, and the on‑device model in Chrome storage (local + session).
+Users can export or delete data in Options.
-- `webNavigation` (optional): If you enable it in Options, detect SPA route changes to improve tab-churn accuracy.
-No content is inspected.

-**Optional HTTPS site access (origins)**
-At first use, the popup requests optional host access for `https://*/*`.

-- **Purpose:** Granting this optional HTTPS site access lets Untangle read the active tab’s URL to extract the hostname only, ensuring consistent site‑level attribution across tabs and sessions.
-Without it, Chrome may not expose URLs to the background service worker, and per‑site time can under‑count.
-No page content, paths, or parameters are stored.
-- **Control:** you can accept or decline; you can revoke later at `chrome://extensions` → Untangle → Site access.
-- **Consent:** the request is shown in Chrome’s permission prompt and in the extension UI on first run.

 **Security**
 - All data is kept in Chrome’s local storage on your device.